-The present invention relates, in one aspect, to a method for 55 promoting auto-induction of transcription of cloned DNA in cultures of bacterial cells grown batchwise, the transcription being under the control of a promoter whose activity can be induced by an exogenous inducer whose ability to induce said promoter is dependent on the metabolic state of said bacterial 60 cells.
-Initially, a culture media is provided which includes: i) an inducer that causes induction of transcription from said promoter in said bacterial cells; and ii) a metabolite that prevents induction by said inducer, the concentration of said metabolite being adjusted so as to substantially preclude 65 induction by said inducer in the early stages of growth of the bacterial culture, but such that said metabolite is depleted to a 4 level that allows induction by said inducer at a later stage of growth.
+The present invention relates, in one aspect, to a method and growth media for promoting auto-induction of transcription of cloned DNA in cultures of bacterial cells grown batchwise, the transcription being under the control of a promoter whose activity can be induced by an exogenous inducer whose ability to induce said promoter is dependent on the metabolic state of said bacterial cells.
+Initially, a culture media is provided which includes: i) an inducer capable of inducing transcription from said promoter in said bacterial cells; and ii) a metabolite that prevents induction by said inducer, the concentration of said metabolite being adjusted so as to substantially preclude induction by said inducer in the early stages (early to mid-log phase) of growth of the bacterial culture, but such that said metabolite is depleted to a level that allows induction by said inducer at a later stage of growth (mid to late-log phase and prior to saturation).
 The culture medium is inoculated with a bacterial inoculum, the inoculum comprising bacterial cells containing cloned DNA, the transcription of which is induced by said inducer.
-The culture is then incubated under conditions appropriate for growth of the bacterial cells.
+The culture is then incubated under conditions appropriate for growth of the bacterial cells until such growth sufficiently depletes the metabolite such that auto-induction of transcription occurs, and where applicable the transcripts have been translated.